IlyaSemenov/tsconfig-vite-node/README.md

 }
 ```

-_TODO: document building with vite._
+_TODO: Document building with Vite._